 You can check your car’s engine oil by locating the oil dipstick inside the engine bay, if it has one.
 Some newer vehicles do not come with a dipstick and must be checked through the onboard computer.
 Also make sure that the engine is turned off and has been sitting for at least 15min before checking the level with the dipstick.
-Remove the dipstick and wipe it clean, then reinsert it to check the oil level.
+Remove the dipstick, wipe it clean, and reinsert it to check the oil level.
 If the markings on the dipstick show that the level is low, top up the oil immediately.
 Take note of the oil’s appearance.
-If the oil is very dark, you may need to drain and replace the oil.
+You may need to drain and replace the oil if the oil is very dark.
 If the oil is gritty, you need to book your car in for a service without delay because particles in the oil could mean that a component in the engine is breaking down.
 If the oil is milky in appearance, you might have coolant leaking into the engine, and you should speak to a service advisor at CRS Automotive about getting it fixed.

 Modern cars use a hydraulic system for braking, which means that brake fluid levels are crucial to keeping your vehicle safe to operate.
 When you hit the brakes, the pedal compresses the fluid inside the system, pushing the fluid into the brake lines that activate the brake pads.
 We recommend getting your brake fluid checked at your annual service, but if you feel any change in your brakes, you can inspect your brake fluid levels to see if you need a top-up.

 Locate the brake fluid tank inside the engine bay and note the fluid level.
 If the level is too low, you can top it up.
-If the fluid is not translucent, you will need to replace it to ensure that there is no water in the brake system that can cause rust and corrosion.
+If the fluid is not translucent, you will need to replace it to ensure no water in the brake system can cause rust and corrosion.

-The power steering system in modern cars is similar to the brake system in that they use hydraulic technology to function.
-To keep the steering functioning correctly, you will need to keep your steering fluid levels topped-up.
-We recommend checking steering fluid levels with your annual service, or whenever you feel that the steering is becoming more difficult.
+The power steering system in modern cars is similar to the brake system in that they use hydraulic technology.
+To keep the steering functioning correctly, you must keep your steering fluid levels up.
+We recommend checking steering fluid levels with your annual service or whenever you feel that the steering is becoming more difficult.

 The steering fluid tank should also be located in the engine bay.
 Look at the fluid level and top it up if there is not enough fluid in the tank.
 If you find yourself topping the steering fluid up frequently, you should book a service with CRS Automotive to determine if there is a leak in the steering system.